vue-comps/vue-comps-scrollspy/README.md

 # vue-comps-scrollspy

-Tracks, which elements are currently in the viewport
+Tracks, which element is currently in the viewport

 ### [Demo](https://vue-comps.github.io/vue-comps-scrollspy)